Advanced Readings and Research

 The thesis project usually begins in the junior year with a sequence of two consecutive Advanced Readings courses (HON 3100 and 3101: two credit hours total).
 These courses may be taken individually--one in the fall of the third year, one in the following spring--or together during the spring of the third year of study.
 Students devise their plan for the readings (or a combination of readings and, for example, laboratory procedures) in consultation with a professor who agrees to supervise the work, and execution of the plan should provide a solid foundation in a specific research field and should familiarize the Honors student with current methodologies, debates, and problems in the discipline.
 At the conclusion of the second Readings course, students complete and submit a proposal which outlines a research agenda or performance design and identifies the primary sources and tentative methods for the thesis project.

-Begun in the spring 2005 term, the Proseminar series introduces students enrolled in HON 3100/3101 each spring to research methods and general thesis-writing strategies through several coordinated seminars.
+The Proseminar series introduces students enrolled in HON 3100/3101 each spring to research methods and general thesis-writing strategies through several coordinated seminars.
 These sessions, led by Honors College faculty and staff and their colleagues, will be announced to enrollees early each spring semester and via Baylor e-mail.